OndrejSladky/kmercamel/README.md

 The computation of masked superstring using KmerCamel🐫 is done in two steps - first a superstring is computed with its default mask and then its mask can be optimized.

+KmerCamel🐫 implements in the `compute` subcommand the BIGREEDY algorithm for masked superstring computation that operates in two different regimes:
+- Either, it reads an input FASTA file (optionally `gzip`ed), retrieves the associated $k$-mers, and computes masked superstrings by first internally computing simplitigs and then merging these on the largest overlap.
+- Or, providing the `-S` param, it inputs a FASTA file with repetition-free SPSS, such as unitigs or simplitigs (optionally `gzip`ed), with each unitig/simplitig on a separate line.
+The algorithm then skips the initial compute-heavy part of computing simplitigs and proceeds by merging the provided unitigs/simplitigs.

+KmerCamel🐫 supports all $k < 128$ and in the first regime, it enables $k$-mer filtering by minimum threshold frequency (`-z` param).
-The computation of the masked superstring works as follows.
-KmerCamel🐫 reads an input FASTA file (optionally `gzip`ed), retrieves the associated k-mers (with supported $k$ up to 127), and outputs a fasta file with a single record - a masked-cased superstring, which is in the nucleotide alphabet with case of the letters determining the mask symbols.
+In both regimes, KmerCamel🐫 outputs a fasta file with a single record - a masked-cased superstring, which is in the nucleotide alphabet with case of the letters determining the mask symbols.
+The default masks are min-ones (minimize the number of ones) and max-one masks can be computed with the `-M` param.
+Additionally, masks of computed masked superstring can be optimized with the `maskopt` subcommand.
-KmerCamel🐫 implements two different algorithms for computing the superstring: global greedy and local greedy.
-Global greedy produces more compact superstrings and therefore is the default option, but local greedy requires less memory and hence can be more suitable in use cases where memory is the main limitation.

-To compute masked superstrings takes about 4-6s / 1M k-mers, which means about 3h to compute masked superstrings for the human genome.
-The memory consumption on human genome is about 115 GB.

 All algorithms can be used to either work in the unidirectional model or in the bidirectional model (i.e. treat $k$-mer and its reverse complement as the same; in this case either of them appears in the result).

-Additionally, KmerCamel🐫 can optimize the mask of the superstring via the `maskopt` subcommand.
-The implemented mask optimization targets (flag `-t`) are the following:
-- Minimize the number of 1s in the mask (`min-one`).
-- Maximize the number of 1s in the mask (`max-one`).
-- Minimize the number of runs of 1s in the mask (`min-run`).
-- Approximate minimization of runs (`approx-min-run`).
+To compute masked superstrings from scratch usually takes about 0.2-1.0s / 1M k-mers, but depends on the exact dataset; in particular about 30min to compute masked superstrings for the human genome.
+The memory consumption on human genome is about 36 GB.
+Unless the provided unitigs/simplitigs are nearly isolated $k$-mers, it is faster to compute masked superstrings from unitigs/simplitigs.
+Computation from simplitigs is faster proportionally to the cummulative length of the representations.

+KmerCamel🐫 also supports computation of lower-bounds for the shortest possible length of representating a particular $k$-mer set and conversions to SPSS; see detailed usage below.

 ## Prerequisites